Rick Geary: Biography

 Rick Geary was born on February 25, 1946, in Kansas City, Missouri.
 He attended the University of Kansas.

 Geary was initially introduced to comic readers in the late 1970s with his contributions to the Heavy Metal and National Lampoon magazines.

 He has also created several postcards and illustrations for all kinds of publications.
 In 1982, he created the Toucan mascot for San Diego Comic-Con until its retirement in 1995.
 Additionally, he created Expo Boy, the mascot for the San Diego Comic Book Expo, a comics industry trade show Comic-Con held from 1984 through 2001.
 However, perhaps his most widely circulated illustration is his logo for the audiobook publisher Recorded Books.

 Geary has drawn a variety of solo comic books and graphic novels for various publishers, including adaptations of Great Expectations, The Invisible Man, and Wuthering Heights for the revived Classics Illustrated series and a kid-oriented Flaming Carrot spinoff.

 His most extensive project is his ongoing non-fiction comic book series, A Treasury of Victorian Murder, published by NBM Publishing.
 The series chronicles 19th-century criminals such as H. H. Holmes, Lizzie Borden, Charles Guiteau, and Jack the Ripper.
 In the series, he often uses literary devices characteristic of 19th-century popular literature.
 For example, The Borden Tragedy is narrated through excerpts from a period diary, and The Fatal Bullet didactically contrasts the lives and morality of Guiteau and his victim, President James Garfield.

 Geary's recent projects include the adaptation of Mathew Klickstein's Daisy goes to the Moon for Fantagraphics in January 2025.

 In 2025, Movie Girls: Lillian and Dorothy, the story of how the Gish sisters (Lillian and Dorothy) met Mary Pickford and D.W.
-Griffith and began acting in motion pictures was published.
-It wass written by Jan Wahl.
+Griffith and began acting in motion pictures, was published.
+It was written by Jan Wahl.